-The size of the company doubled with the acquisition of Cartiera di Crusinallo, a producer of Casting Release and Cast-Coated paper.
+The company doubled in size with the acquisition of Cartiera di Crusinallo, a producer of Casting Release and Cast-Coated paper.

-Launch of the new corporate identity: Favini is presented to the market with a new logo and a new corporate image simple and basic, which emphasize the new direction of the company.
+A new corporate identity was launched – since then Favini is presented to the market with a new logo and a new corporate image: Clean and direct, to reaffirm the new orientation of the company.

 Upcycling is a key component in Favini’s history.
 After 20 years of study in market trends and trials in our R&D lab, following on from Alga Carta, Crush was launched.
 We developed this innovative range of ecological papers made with residues from agro-industrial processing of corn, citrus, kiwi, olive, almond, hazelnut, coffee, lavender, cherry, cacao, grape, used to substitute up to 15% of tree cellulose.

 Favini acquires a division of Arjo Wiggins becoming a world leader in the segment of casting release products.

 From the 90s onwards, our R&D department has been dedicated to developing papers that respect the principles of the circular economy, combining the concepts of sustainability and innovation.